This post may contain affiliate links. For more information, read my disclosure policy.

 - If you don’t want to use coffee, just more hot water instead.
 Hot water is important because it helps to bloom the chocolate, increasing that chocolate flavor.

-It won’t taste as much like Oreo filling, but you can do an equal sub with butter.
+- Don’t want to use shortening in the filling?
+It won’t taste as much like Oreo filling, but you can use all unsalted butter.

 Oreo Cake Recipe